SuaveIO/suave/_includes/content.md

 |> web_server cfg
 {% endhighlight %}

-At the moment Suave uses OpenSSL which comes with conditional bindings in App.config for the three operating systems: linux, OS X and Windows.
+The OpenSSL implementation comes with conditional bindings in App.config for the three operating systems: linux, OS X and Windows.

 **Note** -- currently the compiled versions are "gott och blandat" as we say in